Test in a live environment

 The OrderBy method in C# is a versatile tool for sorting collections based on various criteria.
 Whether you're sorting in ascending or descending order, by single or multiple criteria, or using custom comparers, mastering OrderBy can significantly improve the clarity and efficiency of your code.

-Together with IronPDF, it is a great combination to generate a beautifully formatted and sorted collection as a document.
+Together with IronPDF library for generating PDF documents, it is a great combination for generating a beautifully formatted and sorted collection as a document.

 9 .NET API products for your office documents